BenjaminClark/indie-studio/README.md

 To allow you to pick between a standard blog, or something more focused we have included post formats within the theme.

 ### Image
 This returns a slightly different post page, without parralax.
-This is to make sure the reader can fully appriciate it!
+This is to make sure the reader can fully appreciate the image!

 ### Video
 The video post format uses a different module in the feed list.
 If the first (or only) video in the post is embedded from Youtube or Vimeo then the video thumbnail is used.
 If a different embed provider is used you must use a featured image.